HTBalazs/nauticle/README.md

 - Implementation of eigen-system calculation (eigenvectors and eigenvalues).
 - Extension of position field for symmetric and periodic boundary conditions in SPH operators.
 - Change configuration file type from XML to YAML for better readability.
+- New SPH operator for tensile instability correction.

 # License #